 Ecstasy, also known as E, sweeties, swedgers, or named by the logo on the front, is a drug usually associated with the dance scene.
 Pills usually have a distinct logo on one or both sides of the pill and come in a variety of colours, shapes and sizes.

 It also increases your heart rate and body temperature which can result in dehydration and overheating with potentially serious consequences.
-This risk is increased if mixing with alcohol, not getting enough water or mixing with other drugs.
+This risk is increased if mixing with alcohol, not getting enough water or mixed with other drugs.

 Without testing it is impossible to tell what is in an ecstasy tablet.
 Some pills will contain just MDMA but others can contain MDMA and many other substances.
 These can be dangerous and have resulted in several deaths.